bennyhuo/KotlinBlogTranslation/original/Kotlin M2 is Out!.md

 * Also, we changed the IDE icons, and they are very nice now.
 More work coming on this topic.

 Our priority for the next milestone is IDE performance and improvements to null-safety support for Java classes.
-<strong><a name="install">To install the M2 plugin</a></strong>: If you had you M1 installed, it will update automatically from the [plugin repository](http://plugins.intellij.net/plugin/?idea&pluginId=6954) .
+**<a name="install">To install the M2 plugin</a>**: If you had you M1 installed, it will update automatically from the [plugin repository](http://plugins.intellij.net/plugin/?idea&pluginId=6954) .
 It checks for updates once a day, so if you don’t want to wait, initiate the check manually:

 {% raw %}
 <p><a href="https://i0.wp.com/blog.jetbrains.com/kotlin/files/2012/06/Check-For-Updates.png"><img alt="" data-recalc-dims="1" src="https://i0.wp.com/blog.jetbrains.com/kotlin/files/2012/06/Check-For-Updates.png?resize=150%2C150&amp;ssl=1"/></a></p>